Christian Guttmann: Research and innovation contribution

 Guttmann is an adjunct associated professor at the University of New South Wales in Australia as an adjunct faculty member.
 Guttmann is currently an adjunct senior researcher at the Karolinska Institute in Sweden, he supervises PhD students and research projects in Artificial Intelligence, medical care, diagnosis and treatments, as well as health care management and services.

 He has been a visiting scholar and invited speaker regarding Artificial Intelligence at several international institutes, universities, and companies, including Harvard University (USA), Stanford University (USA), Sony Research (Japan), University of Rey Juan Carlos (Spain), University of Frankfurt (Germany), University of Canterbury (New Zealand), University of Rio Grande do Sul (Porto Alegre, Brazil), British Telecom Research Laboratories (United Kingdom), University of Utrecht (Netherlands), IBM Research (China and Japan), and Hewlett Packard Laboratories (Palo Alto, USA).

 Guttmann has been in many organisational and programme committees for scientific and industrial AI and Machine Learning conferences, including the International Joint Conference on Artificial Intelligence, the International Conference of Autonomous Agents and Multi Agent Systems.

 His PhD research thesis work focuses on "Distributed Artificial Intelligence" related to Multi-Agent Systems.
 This research was nominated for the Autonomous Agent and Multi Agent Systems Award and the Australasian Dissertation Award.
 His PhD supervisor and intellectual role models have been Prof. Dr. Michael Georgeff, and his PhD "grand supervisor" Prof. Dr. Judea Pearl.
 Guttmann's Master thesis was on building a strategic decision making architecture for fully autonomous four-legged robot team - this research received a national Artificial Intelligence award by the Swedish Artificial Intelligence Society in 1999.
 He collaborates with other leaders in AI, such as Professor Yann LeCun (a primary driver of Convolutional Neural Networks).

-Filmography

-Guttmann was a side actor in movies and developed an interest in directing movies on societal issues and science fiction.
-An example of his production includes the movie "The Dream Children", 2015, playing the role of the Man in the Park.
+Outside his professional work, Guttmann has an interest in film and has appeared in side roles.